Policies and Standards

 Reasons to Repeat a Class

 After the third attempt to receive a passing grade in a course, the student may complete the Petition to Repeat form and submit to the Enrollment Center for one additional attempt.
 Appeal forms are available in the Enrollment Center.
-Students who are approved to take a specific course for the third time do not receive registration priority for that course and must wait until the first week of the semester or term to register.
+Students who are approved to take a specific course for the fourth time do not receive registration priority for that course and must wait until the first week of the semester or term to register.
 Petitions are only considered for documented extenuating circumstances.
-Students who withdraw and receive a “W” on each of the three allowable attempts, if by petition the student is given permission to enroll, the students will not be able to withdraw from the course again and an evaluative grade symbol will be recorded.
+Students who withdraw and receive a “W” on each of the three allowable attempts, and are given permission to enroll by petition, will not be able to withdraw from the course again, and an evaluative grade symbol will be recorded.
 NO FURTHER ATTEMPTS WILL BE PERMITTED.

 If the substandard grade is repeated within the Coast Community College District, the Repeat/Delete grade exclusion will be automatically performed on the student’s academic transcript.
 The grades in the latest term will be the grade which will be used to calculate grade point average regardless of which grade was higher.
 Although the previous grade(s) will not be counted in the grade point average, they will remain visible on the transcript and the last recorded attempt is the course which will be counted in the student’s permanent academic history.

-When a student repeats an equivalent course in which a substandard grade outside the Coast Community College District at a regionally accredited college, they must file a Repeat/Delete Request and submit it to the Admissions and Records Office along with an official transcript from the other college showing successful completion of the course.
+When a student repeats an equivalent course at a regionally accredited college outside the Coast Community College District, they must file a Repeat/Delete Request and submit it to the Enrollment Center along with an official transcript from the other college showing successful completion of the course.

 C. You have extenuating circumstances – verified cases of accidents, illness, or other life changing event beyond the control of the student that prevented you from doing well in the course (must submit documentation).